CharDiff-LP: A Diffusion Model with Character-Level Guidance for License Plate Image Restoration: Experiments

-To assess the contribution of each design choice in CharDiff, we conducted ablation experiments focusing on three core components: (1) the presence of textual priors, (2) the granularity of guidance (string-level vs. character-level), and (3) the masking of cross-attention (w/o masking vs. region-wise masking).
-All variants are trained from scratch on the synthetic training set and evaluated on both the Roboflow-LP and Dashcam-LP test sets.
-Tables~\ref{tab:ablation-roboflow-LP} and \ref{tab:ablation-dashcam-LP} present the results for the two datasets, respectively.
-The results in both tables demonstrate a clear and consistent performance improvement as each component is added.
-For brevity, we provide a detailed analysis of Table~\ref{tab:ablation-roboflow-LP} here.
-Table~\ref{tab:ablation-dashcam-LP} shows a similar trend, with reduced performance gains in CER.
+To assess the contribution of each design choice in CharDiff-LP, we conducted ablation experiments on three components: (1) the use of text priors, (2) the granularity of guidance (string-level vs. character-level), and (3) the CHARM masking strategy.

-\textbf{Effect of Text Priors} Removing the textual prior entirely results in a DDPM-based restoration model, which achieves the lowest scores across all metrics.
-As shown in Table~\ref{tab:ablation-roboflow-LP}, the inclusion of even a simple string-level prior substantially improves performance, reducing the CER from 21.18\% to 15.39\%.
-These results indicate that textual guidance plays a crucial role in restoring license plate images.

-\textbf{String-level vs. Character-level Prior} We then compared the efficacy of the string-level and character-level priors.
-Replacing the string-level prior with the character-level prior led to a further significant improvement in recognition performance, reducing the CER to 11.87\% and increasing LPR accuracy to 62.1\%.
-These results suggest that character-aligned guidance allows for a more precise reconstruction of fine-grained details compared to a global text prior.

-\textbf{Efficacy of Character-level Masking Strategy} Finally, applying our character-level masking strategy through the CHARM module yields the most significant improvement in recognition performance.
-The CHARM module reduced CER to 8.10\% and increased LPR accuracy to 69.7\%.
-The character-level masking led to a slight increase in PSNR, while causing a marginal decrease in SSIM.
-However, the differences in PSNR and SSIM were insignificant.

-Meanwhile, the CHARM module resulted in a substantial improvement in perceptual quality (LPIPS) and, more importantly, superior recognition accuracy.
-This highlights the practical value of guiding the model to focus on spatially distinct regions.
-The consistent performance gains on the real-world Dashcam-LP dataset (Table~\ref{tab:ablation-dashcam-LP}) further underscore the robustness and generalization benefits of our complete framework.